Former Equifax CEO Blames Breach On One Individual Who Failed To Deploy Patch - Slashdot

 With a couple of hundred people on the security team, the idea that it's a single person's responsibility to tell everyone to apply a patch is ludicrous.
 If it's true, then that's institutional incompetence.

 I've been working in computer security for years, and do you know what I and all of my coworkers do?
 We keep up on computer security developments, particularly newly discovered vulnerabilities.
-And we
+And we discuss them.
+And send emails about them.

+Even if the one team (not individual) who is responsible for ensuring that our own systems are patched for some reason fails to do that job, there is exactly zero chance that this would go unnoticed.

+If that's not how it works at Equifax, that's the fault of Equifax, not some single individual.

 bollocks.
 Yes, that.